 2. Don't get away from the problem

 Be clear and tell the employee precisely what the problems are.
 Swimming underneath the bag is an easy way to avoid uncomfortable chat.
-However, retaining negative feedback has its own disadvantages, since it takes away information that can be improved.
-Try to be kind, but frank by speaking in a tactful yet straightforward way.
+However, retaining negative feedback has its disadvantages since it takes away information that can be improved.
+Try to be kind but frank by speaking in a tactful yet straightforward way.
 You can't afford to sugarcoat just as you don't want to be overly harsh.

-The best way to tackle such issues is, to be frank with the employee on his absenteeism.
+The best way to tackle such issues is to be frank with the employee on his/her absenteeism.
 You might have one-on-one communication with the employee and let him realize the consequences and how it can affect the morale of the other employees.

 3. Choose your words carefully

-Some people know when they have made a major mistake.
+Some people know when they have made a significant mistake.
 Choose your words carefully and avoid any demoralizing remarks that challenge the intellect of the employee.
 You are more likely than embarrassing or punishing the employee for getting a positive reaction.
-In such a situation, you could politely ask the employee to discuss what went wrong and how problems like these can be avoided in the future.
+In such a situation, you could politely ask the employee to discuss what went wrong and how problems can be avoided in the future.

-By doing this, you are not only empowering the employee but also making him being mindful in the future.
+By doing this, you are empowering the employee and making him mindful in the future.

 You must appreciate and acknowledge your employees for work done well.
-Thanking them or giving them a spot on recognition is an ideal way of boosting morale standards and reinforcing positive behavior among the employees.
+Thanking them or giving them a spot on recognition is ideal for boosting morale standards and reinforcing positive behavior.